mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 4. Furthermore , the provisions of the Treaty allow every European citizen to monitor the work of the Parliament , ask questions and receive answers in its language .
 5. Rephrasing everywhere.
 "Its" instead of "their own".

+4.1.
+ID 162: 	Furthermore , the provisions of the Treaty allow every European citizen to monitor Parliament's work , ask questions and receive answers in its language .
+5.1.
+Translation is a bit more similar to the human one.
+Otherwise the same.

+No improvement.
+No new mistakes.
+BLEU increased.

 ### 18